Juan Pérez (footballer, born 1980)

-Juan de Dios Pérez Quijada (born 1 January 1980 in Panama City, Panama) is a Panamanian footballer, who plays as a midfielder for Tauro.
+Juan de Dios Pérez Quijada (born 1 January 1980) is a Panamanian footballer who plays as a midfielder for Tauro.

 Club career

 After starting his career at local side Panama Viejo, Pérez almost spent the rest of his career at Tauro except for a short spell at Sporting '89 and in Brazil with Juventude whom he joined in 2008.

 International career

 Pérez made his debut for Panama in a January 2007 friendly match against Trinidad and Tobago and has earned a total of 39 caps including an unofficial match against Guyana in 2010, scoring no goals.
 He represented his country in 5 FIFA World Cup qualification matches and played at the 2007 and 2013 CONCACAF Gold Cups.

 His final international was a July 2013 CONCACAF Gold Cup match against Canada.